Why avoid dairy? How?

 Oski MD, Frank, “Don’t Drink Your Milk!“, Teach Services, 1993, review

-Schmid ND, Ron, “The Untold Story of Milk“, New Trends Publishing, 2009
+Schmid ND, Ron, “The Untold Story of Milk“, New Trends Publishing, 2009, related interview

-Woodford, Keith, “Devil in the Milk: Illness, Health and the Politics of A1 and A2 Milk“, Chelsea Green Publishing, 2009, interview
+Woodford, Keith, “Devil in the Milk: Illness, Health and the Politics of A1 and A2 Milk“, Chelsea Green Publishing, 2009, interview, related lecture by MD

-Keon, Joseph, “Whitewash: The Disturbing Truth About Cow’s Milk and Your Health“, New Society, 2010, online (in part), eighty-minute video
+Keon, Joseph, “Whitewash: The Disturbing Truth About Cow’s Milk and Your Health“, New Society, 2010, online, interview

 Davaasambuu & Sato: The possible role of female sex hormones in milk from pregnant cows in the development of breast, ovarian and corpus uteri cancers.
 Med Hypoth 2005;65(6):1028-37